slawekjel/roche-task/README.md

 - Documentation is available in Swagger OpenAPI3: `http://localhost:8080/swagger-ui/index.html#/`
 - Some comments in java doc style has been added to: `com.example.rochetask.service.DefaultDatabaseService`
-- There is a file `/postman-collections/Roche.postman_collection.json` which contains collection with API calls which be imported to Postman and used for testing
+- There is a file `/postman-collections/Roche.postman_collection.json` which contains collection with API request calls which can be imported to Postman and used for testing